davidcreativeuk/nidirect-prototypeForm/userGuide.md

     Save and continue
 </button>
 ```
-You can have as many form pages as you need for your application.

 ### Step 3: build your check page
 The check page lets users check and change their answers saved in the Session Storage.